cathydesign/a11yshowcase/README.md

 # a11yshowcase
-resources for building a showcase
+Resources for building a showcase are listed in the WIKI associated with this repository.